Mold vs. Mildew: What is the Difference?

 The Differences Between Mold And Mildew

-- Cladosporium.
 Cladosporium is a unique type of mold because it can grow in colder climates.
 Cladosporium usually appears black or dark green and can cause symptoms similar to a respiratory infection.
-It is most knowing for growing on different textiles in the home, like curtains or carpets.
+It is most known for growing on different textiles in the home, like curtains or carpets.
 It will also grow on cabinetry and wooden floorboards.

-- Penicillium.
 Penicillium can grow on nearly any surface that has been affected by water.
-It will appear as blue or green in color and it will release strong musty odors.
+It will appear as blue or green in color and release strong musty odors.
 This mold will evoke allergic reactions upon exposure.

-- Stachybotrys Chartarum.
-Stachybotrys Chartarum or black mold is the most dangerous and toxic kind of mold that can grow in your home.
+Stachybotrys Chartarum, or black mold, is the most dangerous and toxic kind of mold that can grow in your home.
 It usually appears black in color, but it can also be green, grey, brown, or even purple.
 The toxic properties in black mold can cause breathing problems, allergies, asthma attacks, chronic sinus infections, fatigue, and even depression.
 It is usually found growing in areas that are consistently damp, like air conditioning systems or leaking pipes.

 Mold Damages vs. Mildew Damages

-Mildew, on the other, is most often found on plants or food crops, but it can also grow inside the home.
-Mildew is far less harmful than mold, but when exposed the mildew can cause symptoms including sore throat, headaches, coughing, and sometimes upper respiratory problems.
+Mildew, on the other hand, is most often found on plants or food crops, but it can also grow inside the home.
+Mildew is far less harmful than mold, but when exposed, the mildew can cause sore throat, headaches, coughing, and sometimes, upper respiratory problems.

 When To Call For Help